Morgans Hotel Group: 2013-2014: Ron Burkle vs. Alfred Taubman

 The two parties agreed to jointly seek a buyer, after all lingering legal proceedings with Burkle were settled.
 However, it had no permanent CEO to lead the company until 2016.

 2016-2017: Sam Nazarian's SBE Entertainment Group M&A

 After years-long battle and board-rejected offers to buy MHG, Burkle partnered with Sam Nazarian's SBE Entertainment Group, who agreed to acquire MHG for $805 million, in a take-private transaction completed November 30, 2016.

 Burkle converted his existing Morgans equity stake into a SBE ownership stake with a board seat.
-SBE also received investment from Cain International, a global real estate investment company headed by Todd Boehly and Jonathan Goldstein.
+SBE also received investment from Cain, a global real estate investment company headed by Todd Boehly and Jonathan Goldstein.
 Nazarian retained majority ownership of SBE, remaining its Founder & CEO, leading day-to-day operations.

 The merged company owned and/or operated over 20 hotels, including six properties under SBE's flagship SLS brand.

 Since 2020: Accor

 In November 2020, all of SBE Entertainment Group's hotel holdings were sold to Accor, after the latter already acquired a 50% stake in 2018.
 The majority of former MHG hotels is now being operated by Accor's lifestyle subsidiary Ennismore.
 A few of the former hotels however, including the Morgans Hotel itself, are now closed.